The Structure of Flavor Mixing and Reconstruction of the Mass Matrix: summary

 \section{summary}

 The Yukawa terms of the SM have been rewritten on a new basis.
 When expressing the flavor structure back into a mass basis or gauge basis, it is completely coincident with the SM after EW breaking.
 There is no new phenomenological prediction beyond the SM.
 However, the flavor structure of the SM fermions in the new Yukawa basis is shown clearly, and all nonphysical parameters in $y_{ij}^f$ are eliminated.
-The study's main results show that quark/lepton flavor mixing and mass hierarchy problems are two independent issues.
+The study's main results show that quark/lepton flavor mixing can be parameterized independently.
 In the hierarchy limit, CKM/PMNS is successfully expressed by two $[SO(2)_L]^2$ rotation angles and two relative phases.
-Using the decomposition of the flavor mixing matrix, up-type and down-type fermion mass matrices are reconstructed.
+Using the decomposition of the flavor mixing matrix, up-type, and down-type fermion mass matrices are reconstructed.
 The results show that the homology of the fermion mass matrix points to a common flat mass structure for not only leptons but also quarks.
 We also discussed the inspiration of the flat mass structure on the unification of Yukawa interactions between different families and flavor breaking by nondiagonal corrections.
 Flavor breaking is still an open unknown question.
 More importantly, the results in the paper can help to understand the truth of flavor mixing and mass hierarchy more clearly and profoundly.